-frozencrown asked: Thank you for the answer to my question :) I just also wanted to ask how to improve on drawing expression?
+frozencrown said: Thank you for the answer to my question :) I just also wanted to ask how to improve on drawing expression?
 My expressions are always flat and dull :/ Thanks

 Watch movies with great actors - watch for the subtleties in the acting.
 I always love watching Paul Newman, Meryl Streep, Kate Winslet, Jack Lemmon, Jimmy Stewart, Steve Martin, John Candy,etc.